 1 5.
-Policies ii.C.s.b, c, e: tilrough the proposed zoning, the proposed 2 arroyo treatments, the proposed road network, and the proposed 3 Neighborhood Activity Center, and through the employment opportunities 4 provided by the Village Center; 5 6.
+Policies II.C.9.b, c, e: through the proposed zoning, the proposed 2 arroyo treatments, the proposed road network, and the proposed 3 Neighborhood Activity Center, and through the employment opportunities 4 provided by the Village Center; 5 6.
 Policies II.D.6. a, g: through the small business and employment 6 opportunities provided by the mixed-use areas and the Village Center.
 7 D. The VCSDP supports the following policies in the Rank 2 Westside 8 Strategic Plan (WSSP): 9 1.
 Policy 1.1 through the high-density and non-residential uses to be 10 located in proposed nodes; 11 2.
 Policy 1.9 through the location of a Neighborhood Activity Center in 12 the Village Center of Volcano Cliffs; 13 3.
 Policy 1.16 through the location of the Volcano Cliffs Neighborhood 14 Activity Center on a minor arterial, Universe Boulevard; 15 4.
 Policy 3.96 through the establishment of new zoning that will create 16 mixed-use neighborhoods and allow higher-density residential 17 development that can both support and be served by transit; 18 5.
-Policy 3.97 through the establishment of a Neighborhood Activity 19 Center in the Village Center of Volcano Cliffs that will provide daily 20 services, convenience goods and personal services to adjacent residential 21 areas; 22 Policy 3.99 through policies that conserve arroyo corridors, 23 recommend acquisition of land suitable for Major Public Open Space as 24 funding becomes available, reduce the impacts of development by 25 encouraging single-loaded streets along the edges of Major Public Open 26 Space and Petroglyph National Monument, providing options for 27 Conservation Development and limiting building heights and setbacks 28 adjacent to the Escarpment face; 29 7.
-Policy 3.100 through regulations on building color and reflectivity, 30 heights and setbacks; 31 8.
-Policy 3.101 through regulations limiting fill; 32 9.
-Policy 3.103 by requiring mitigation of rainwater run-off from color and reflectivity, by setting rural densities in the western half of the plan area and encouraging the clustering of homes, by requiring the preservation of natural arroyo corridors, and by requiring that future platting of new streets aim to increase scenic corridors, which are defined in the plan as single-loaded streets abutting open space lands such as the Petroglyph National Monument or an Arroyo, by specifying the use of Native Plants in conservation easements, by setting design standards for commercial signage, by requiring that antennas and other mechanical equipment not be visible from the street or public open space, and by specifying coyote, post and wire or view fencing on properties located adjacent to the Petroglyph National Monument or Major Public Open Space.
+Policy 3.97 through the establishment of a Neighborhood Activity 19 Center in the Village Center of Volcano Cliffs that will provide daily 20 services, convenience goods and personal services to adjacent residentia 21 areas; 22 6.
+Policy 3.99 through policies that conserve arroyo corridors, 23 recommend acquisition of land suitable for Major Public Open Space as 24 funding becomes available, reduce the impacts of development by 25 encouraging single-loaded streets along the edges of Major Public Open 26 Space and Petroglyph National Monument, providing options for 27 Conservation Development and limiting building heights and setbacks 28 adjacent to the Escarpment face; 29 7.
+Policy 3.100 through regulations on building color and reflectivity, color and reflectivity, by setting rural densities in the western half of the plan area and encouraging the clustering of homes, by requiring the preservation of natural arroyo corridors, and by requiring that future platting of new streets aim to increase scenic corridors, which are defined in the plan as single-loaded streets abutting open space lands such as the Petroglyph National Monument or an Arroyo, by specifying the use of Native Plants in conservation easements, by setting design standards for commercial signage, by requiring that antennas and other mechanical equipment not be visible from the street or public open space, and by specifying coyote, post and wire or view fencing on properties located adjacent to the Petroglyph National Monument or Major Public Open Space.